 In 1999 Redmond Little Chief organized a suicide awareness conference, titled “Wake Up Call”.
-The strongest recommendation from the conference was for the development of an Aboriginal youth council to assist the Mayor of Calgary in decisions of policy and strategy on issues concerning them.
+The strongest recommendation from the conference was for the development of an Indigenous youth council to assist the Mayor of Calgary in decisions of policy and strategy on issues concerning them.
 With this recommendation in mind, Mr. Little Chief coordinated a roundtable to discuss the opportunities and strategies of the council.
 From this roundtable the Mayor’s Aboriginal Youth Advisory Committee (MAYAC) was formed.

-In 2001, with support from Family and Community Support Services, United Way, the Métis Nation of Alberta and Alberta Community Development, USAY was established as a not-for-profit organization and began paving the way as one of Calgary’s leading organizations for Aboriginal youth.
+In 2001, with support from Family and Community Support Services, United Way, the Métis Nation of Alberta and Alberta Community Development, USAY was established as a not-for-profit organization and began paving the way as one of Calgary’s leading organizations for Indigenous youth.

 92% of Indigenous youth in USAY’s programs feel more connected to their culture; a huge accomplishment when 69% of Indigenous youth are in the child welfare system and detached from their families.

 Donate to USAY